sanjuksha/Deep_Learning/Detection_Recognition_-_Pose_estimation_of_Tabletop_Objects/README.txt

+This was the course project from my Deep Learning for Advance robotic perception class at WPI.
+It was a group project in a group of 3.

 CODES AND VISUALIZATIONS:
 This folder consists of codes, visualizations and pickled datasets for angle determination of the three objects(Mug, Mouse, Stapler).